yl2342/ytsp25/README.md

 #### Database Errors
 If you encounter database issues:

+1. **PostgreSQL Service Issues**
+   - Make sure PostgreSQL service is running:
+     - macOS: `brew services list` to check, `brew services start postgresql` to start
+     - Ubuntu: `sudo systemctl status postgresql` to check, `sudo systemctl start postgresql` to start
+   - If you see "Connection refused" errors, this is usually because the PostgreSQL service isn't running

+2. **Migration Issues**
-1. Ensure migrations are up to date: `flask db upgrade`
+   - Ensure migrations are up to date: `flask db upgrade`
-2. If database is corrupted, reset it: `python reset_seed_db.py` (This will recreate ytsp.db in the instance directory)
+   - If there are conflicts: `flask db stamp head` then `flask db migrate`
+   - Alternative: Use the database manager: `python db_tools/db_manager.py --migrate`

+3. **Connection Issues**
+   - Connection errors: Check that PostgreSQL service is running
+   - Permission issues: Verify user has proper permissions on database
+   - Use the verification tool: `python db_tools/db_manager.py --verify`

+4. **Database Reset**
+   - Use the reset script which will recreate all tables: `python db_tools/db_manager.py --reset`
+   - Reset and seed in one operation: `python db_tools/db_manager.py --reset-seed`

+5. **Performance Issues**
+   - Slow queries may indicate missing indexes
+   - Run maintenance: `python db_tools/db_manager.py --vacuum --analyze`

 #### Authentication Problems
 If you can't log in: